Newest Chicago Fed Building Strikes Gold

 Considered a smart building, 11 West Quincy Court uses a building automation system to monitor, control, and optimize the mechanical, electrical, plumbing, and lighting systems in the building remotely, and the system can be programmed based on an occupancy schedule.
 This technology will substantially reduce energy, water, and maintenance costs, ultimately saving taxpayer dollars.

-Check out the AIA's Design Excellence Awards site or the American Architecture Awards site for photos and information on all the winners.
-In its first year, the RED Awards honor exemplary efforts in interior design projects throughout Illinois.
+*In its first year, the RED Awards honor exemplary efforts in interior design projects throughout Illinois.
 The 11 West Quincy Court building was also nominated for a Best Preservation Award by the Friends of Downtown, Chicago.

 PROJECT QUICK FACTS Project Start: July 2009 (Design); September 2010 (Construction)